You can get married or enter into a civil partnership in York if you're:

 When you get married or form a civil partnership, you must have two witnesses present.
 By law the couple and the 2 witnesses must remain in the room for the duration of the ceremony.

 The witnesses' presence is required by law.
 The purpose is to be able to swear in court as to the identity of the parties or to testify to the circumstances in which the ceremony was performed, including the date and place.
+It is important that they must be able to speak and understand English as they're witnesses to the making of the declarations and exchange of vows.

 They will be asked to sign the schedule and their names will be included on your marriage or civil partnership certificate.